Delitefully/DiscordLists/README.md

 * `THREE_DAY_THREAD_ARCHIVE` — Ability to use three-day archive time for threads.

+* `THREAD_DEFAULT_AUTO_ARCHIVE_DURATION` - Unknown, presumably used for testing changes to the thread default auto archive duration.
+*
 * `TICKETED_EVENTS_ENABLED`— Ability to view and manage ticketed events.

 * `VANITY_URL` - Ability to set a vanity URL (custom discord.gg invite link).